ichard26/ichard26.github.io/content/blog/2024/pip-24.3.md

   essentially, `py3-none-any` is code for this package supports “any Python 3 version”, “any Python ABI”, and “any architecture.”

-Unfortunately, some wheels out in the wild are improperly formatted:
+Unfortunately, some wheels out in the wild have improper names, such as:

 - `translate_toolkit-1.9.0_pinterest3-py27-none-any.whl`
 - `j2cli-0.3.0_1-py2-none-any.whl`